ine-labs/AzureGoat/solutions/module-1/03-Server Side Request Forgery Part 2.md

 ### Open VSCode and install the Azure Storage extension.

+Azure Storage extension is used to perform the following operations.

+-   Explore/Create/Delete Blob Containers, File Shares, Queues, Tables, and Storage Accounts

+-   Create, Edit, and Delete Block Blobs and Files

+-   Upload and Download Blobs, Files, and Folders

 ![](https://user-images.githubusercontent.com/65826354/183737753-a716f0f2-e80c-43dd-8280-0e95c641b22b.png)

-### Configure the Azure Storage Account with our local machine.
+### Configure the Azure Storage Account with your local machine.

 Click on the "Attached Storage Accounts" and enter the connection string.